cyberrie/LinkedIn-Clone_React-Redux/README.md

 # Helena's LinkedIn Clone (Login and Home)

 This App is a clone of LinkedIn's login and home page, created using React and React Redux.
-It was created as a portfolio project to solidify React skills and showcase proficiency with Redux and Firebase.
+It was created as a portfolio project to solidify and showcase skills with React, Redux and Firebase.

 ## Project Overview